ElainaPata/Flight-Delay-Analysis-Data-Warehouse-Project/README.md

 * SQL Server (Azure Data Studio)
 * Docker (containerized SQL environment)
 * Excel (data preparation)
-* CSV data sources (BTS, Kaggle)
+* CSV data sources (BTS, Kaggle, and custom engineered datasets through data enrichment)

 ---

 ## 🌟 About Me

 Hi, I’m Elaina Pata.
-I recently graduated with a Master of Science in Data Analytics and have a strong interest in data engineering and building scalable data systems.
+I recently graduated with a Master of Science in Data Analytics and have a strong interest in data engineering, data analytics, and building scalable data systems.

 This project was created to demonstrate my ability to: